-My primary areas of research and teaching are rhetoric and composition, and queer studies; in addition, I have interests in critical theory, film, feminist theory, cultural studies, and African literature.
-I'm the author of two books, Queer Race: Cultural Interventions in the Racial Politics of Queer Theory, and Upsetting Composition Commonplaces, and am now at work on a new book, tentatively titled Sex Panics Rhetorics: Queer Interventions.
+My primary areas of research and teaching are rhetoric and composition, and queer studies; in addition, I have interests in critical theory, film, feminist theory, cultural studies, critical race studies, and African literature.
+I'm the author of three books: Queer Race: Cultural Interventions in the Racial Politics of Queer Theory; Upsetting Composition Commonplaces; and Sex Panics Rhetorics, Queer Interventions (to be published in 2020).
 Prior to coming to Chapman, I was Professor of English at California State University, Northridge, where I taught for ten years, serving for two of those years as Chair of the University Writing Council.
 I have also previously held positions at USC, California State University Chico, and The Ohio State University.

 For my current office hours and a complete list of my publications, as well as syllabi for courses I have taught at Chapman, please visit my website.